mpaperno/MSFSTouchPortalPlugin/README.md

 ## Documentation

-Auto-generated documentation on all actions, states, and settings can be found here: [link](DOCUMENTATION.md).
+Auto-generated documentation on all actions, states, and settings can be found in [DOCUMENTATION.MD](DOCUMENTATION.MD).

 ## Installation Guide